E-junkie Shopping Cart and Digital Delivery

 Knowledge without mindful experience won’t produce wisdom.
 A wise one is continually teachable, and can learn from any other person.
 A solely knowledgeable person compares themselves to others, and feels confident or insecure depending on who they are stacked against.

-It’s not that education, knowledge, and is negative, on its own.
+It’s not that education, knowledge, and learning is negative, on its own.
 It is the way we use our new understanding and expertise that is the issue of greatest import.

 Paraphrase of I Corinthians 13:2b. “…If I can comprehend all mysteries and all knowledge, and even possess mountain-moving faith, but disregard love, I am of no good use.”

 I have to keep a close watch that my knowledge does not trap me into a foolish corner where wisdom cannot be found.
 I have to be mindful that I bless and not oppress others through gained knowledge.
-My God grant me his and nature to do it.
+My God grant me his grace and nature to do it.

 Who in your life has impressed you with his or her humility coupled with knowledge?

-For me, I find a great example here.
+For me, I find Jesus a great example here.
 Also some of my learned professors have had incredible humility coupled with awing intelligence and academic achievement.
 It is a beautiful display of the Fruit of the Spirit.

 How do you struggle with this, at times?